 What do you associate with lettuce?
 I guess most of you would say a refreshing, healthy bowl of salad.
 Do you know it’s also very nice when cooked and served with Chinese oyster sauce?
 Today I’d like to introduce one of the most popular Chinese vegetable dishes: Iceberg lettuce with oyster sauce (蚝油生菜).

-Blanched lettuce remains crunchy
+Keep the lettuce crunchy

-Timing is crucial.
+Timing is crucial when blanching lettuce leaves.
 Nothing is worse than a plate of soggy lettuce.
 So make sure you keep some of its crunchiness.
-Here is my tricks to achieve the best result:
+To achieve the best result, follow these tips:

-Oyster sauce can be “vegetarian”
+Oyster sauce can be vegetarian

 Obviously, this lettuce with oyster sauce dish can not be considered as vegetarian since it contains oyster extracts.
 But I’ve got good news!
 If you wish, use vegetarian oyster flavoured sauce instead.
 It’s made from the essence of shiitake mushrooms and tastes nice too.

 Garlic provides another key flavour.
 Use thinly sliced pieces if you fancy a nice look, or crush the garlic if you’d like to enhance the garlicky taste.
 But no matter what, be generous with it!